R9295/autarkie/README.md

 # Limitations and Caveats
+### Beta
+Autarkie is in beta - expect issues, do not tread lightly.

 ### Static Lifetimes
 The type MUST own all it's data; it cannot use lifetimes.
 This is due to the use of ``std::intrinsics::type_id`` which require types to have a ``'static`` lifetime.